Toby Mott: Solo art career

-Mott said of this exhibition "I was going to call the exhibition, 'I’ll keep looting until I get caught'— a quote from a looter but which could equally apply to a banker, [T]hose at the bottom are taking their lead from those at the top; although the rioters act in a cruder way, it is essentially the same thing."
+Mott said of this exhibition "I was going to call the exhibition, 'I'll keep looting until I get caught'— a quote from a looter but which could equally apply to a banker, [T]hose at the bottom are taking their lead from those at the top; although the rioters act in a cruder way, it is essentially the same thing."

-In October 2011, Knightsbridge gallery New Contemporary presented a solo exhibition of paintings by Mott entitled 'This Means Everything'.
+In October 2011, Knightsbridge gallery New Contemporary presented a solo exhibition of Mott's paintings, titled 'This Means Everything'.
 "The show is comprised [sic] collection of new paintings addressing our culture's present preoccupation with fame and success versus the historical background of nihilism and anarchy as epitomised by the punk movement."

-In 2013, Toby Mott exhibited a print edition of the original album art work for De La Soul's 3 Feet High and Rising, displayed alongside memorabilia such as Mott's original sketch, his gold disc, and other items from his private collection.
+In 2013, Toby Mott exhibited a print edition of the original album artwork for De La Soul's 3 Feet High and Rising, displayed alongside memorabilia such as Mott's original sketch, his gold disc, and other items from his private collection.
 Mott wrote an essay meant to accompany the exhibition in which he described the creation of the 1989 album art.
 He was commissioned to design the album cover by Tommy Boy Records and invited De La Soul to his New York loft.
 Atop a stepladder, he took the now-iconic black and white photograph of the three and added the dayglo "daisy-age" art in post-production.

 The Mott Collection

 Installation shot of Punk on Paper.

 Mott began his collection in the late 1970s.
 In addition to the iconic works of the era, notably those produced by Jamie Reid for The Sex Pistols and Linder Sterling for the Buzzcocks, it includes propaganda from political groups such as Rock Against Racism and the British National Front and memorabilia from the Silver Jubilee of Elizabeth II, an event that collided with punk's high-water mark in 1977.
 Esopus released material from the Mott Collection related to Margaret Thatcher in 2013.
-The special edition publication came with several facsimile reproductions of archival materials and a removable insert that commemorated Thatcher's polarizing tenure.
+The special edition publication included several facsimile reproductions of archival materials and a removable insert commemorating Thatcher's polarising tenure.

 Exhibitions and books from the Mott Collection include: